 we write about the things we build and the things we consume

-- Meet the owners This will always happen over a coffee/ beer/ Skype (if needed), and be extremely informal.
-Chris and I want to see what else drives you in life, and give you an opportunity to ask a lot of questions about the company and ourselves :) On a couple of occasions, we had no answer, odd people that we are; you're hereby warned that we don't have a favourite movie, band, dish or, for that matter, technology, gadget, and typeface—sorry!
-Note: if neither of us will be your direct boss, than s(he) will very likely join us in this meeting, too.
+This will always happen over a coffee/ tea (Skype if you cannot come to London), and be extremely informal.
+Chris and I want to see what else drives you in life, and give you an opportunity to ask a lot of questions about the company and ourselves :) On a couple of occasions, we had no answer, so you're hereby warned that we don't have a favourite movie, band, dish or, for that matter, technology, gadget, and typeface—sorry!
+Note: if neither of us will be your team leader, than s(he) will very likely join us in this meeting, too.

-- Complete a test in your own time There is a test for any position, and where needed we customise it for you or come up with a whole new one.
-If applying with the engineering or design teams, we often require that you work with an API or product we developed.
-In your own time :) We had tests completed over the night, across a weekend, and taking as long as a couple of weeks.
+There is a test for any position, and where you're looking to craft a particularly novel position for yourself, we'll customise the test for you or come up with a whole new one.
+If applying for an engineering or design position, we often require that you work with an API or product we developed.
+We expect tests to take 2 hours of your time, but how fast you get to them depends on your available time—we had tests returned over the night, across a weekend and even a couple of weeks.
 It's your time, so the last thing you need is us adding pressure.
-Some tests have scores, others don’t.
-Ultimately, they all attempt to show us how you think and how you solve a challenge, while giving you a realistic glimpse of what working with us entails.
+Ultimately, all tests attempt to show us how you think and how you solve a challenge, while giving you a realistic glimpse of what working with us is like.

-- Spend a day working with us Again, this is function of your time and the previous commitments of our team, but it's never been delayed for more than a couple of weeks from the previous step, and it often happens within a single week.
+Again, this is function of your time and the previous commitments of our team, but it's never been delayed for more than a couple of weeks from the previous step, and it often happens within a single week.
 What you end up doing that day depends on what we're working on in that given period and what new technologies, toys, and hacks excite us.
-This is highly tailored, and generally puts you in a position to produce something usable by end of day, often alongside one team member.
+This is highly tailored, and generally puts you in a position to produce something usable by end of day, with help from several team members here.
 We like doing this on a Friday, as the winner of the team's votes that week picks the grub and we all chat over lunch in our cafe.
 After work the full team goes to a nearby pub and everyone gets a final chance to show their true colours and ask questions.

 The recruiting process described above developed organically throughout the years.
 We don't claim it's perfect, unique, or in its final incarnation.
 But we are keen to put quite a bit of effort in the early stages, while at the same time ensuring that you're protected, any existing friendship with a team member is protected, too, and so is MetaBroadcast, ultimately.

-Update, October 5th 2011: We have just updated this process and blog post to its version 3.0, stripping it to the core and reordering what was left.
+Update, October 15th 2013: We have just updated this process and blog post to its version 4.0, stripping it to the core and reordering what was left.
 As usual, feedback is more than welcome.
-But not from agencies ;)
+But not from agencies ;)Download as PDF